 Embedded Systems Certificate Completion Fee | O-CE0071 Requisite Knowledge Technical aptitude You need a degree in a technical field or equivalent knowledge acquired through training and experience in system design and development.
 We recommended you have experience in C programming.
 Please review course descriptions Make sure you have taken the necessary prerequisites or meet the requirements through job experience or previous education before registering for a course.
-Recommend Course Sequence We suggest students begin with Embedded System Hardware Architectures, Introduction.
+Recommend Course Sequence We suggest students begin with Embedded System Hardware Architectures, Introduction .
 The remaining courses may be taken in any order provided prerequisites are met.
 Electives are offered in two areas of study.

 Embedded Hardware Embedded Software Substitutions You may take one elective outside the certificate curriculum if you receive prior approval from the Academic Services Department.
 Shared credits Some Engineering and Technology courses may be listed in more than one program.
 However, only one course may be shared between two E&T certificate programs unless otherwise noted.
 To receive your certificate Upon completion of the course sequence, you may request your Embedded Systems Certificate Completion Review.
-HUMAN RESOURCE MANAGEMENT Cost: \$6,285-\$7,500 + est. course materials: \$800 Required Credits: 9-11 courses (minimum 15 quarter units).
-Take 8 required courses (13.5 quarter units) and 1-3 elective courses (minimum 1.5 quarter units).
+HUMAN RESOURCE MANAGEMENT Cost: \$6,285-\$7,500 + est. course materials: \$800 Required Credits: Take 6 required courses (10.5 quarter units) and 3-5 elective courses (minimum 4.5 quarter units).
 End with the certificate review.
 Duration: A full-time student can complete the certificate in 9-12 months.
 Certificate Description Source, develop, and lead a diverse workforce Impact your organization's overall success In today's ultra-competitive economy, you need to know how to recruit and retain top employees, particularly those from underrepresented groups.
 You need to communicate powerfully, maximize the impact of total rewards programs, and understand how technology and people analytics are changing human resources management.
 In each UCSC Silicon Valley Extension course, you will update your skills to effectively source, onboard, engage, develop, and support employees in any field.
 Learn systems and processes to align with business objectives, develop effective leaders, and create work environments that enhance productivity.
-Talent Acquisition and Workforce Planning Leadership Development Employee Relations HR Business Partners/Generalist Human Resource Management certificate program objectives Design, assess, and evaluate employee benefits programs Recruit talent and plan a strategic workforce Train, facilitate, and design instruction for employees Evaluate performance management approaches and techniques Navigate organizational development, design, and change management to assure high employee engagement and productivity This program has been pre-approved for (Number of recertification credit hours & credit type) toward aPHR®, aPHRiTM, PHR®, PHRca®, SPHR®, GPHR®, PHRiTM and SPHRiTM recertification through HR Certification Institute® (HRCI®).
-The official seal of the HR Certification Institute ® confirms that the following UCSC Silicon Valley Extension courses meet the criteria for pre-approved recertification credits for HRCI's eight credentials, including SPHR® and PHR®.\ Business Communications (19.25 HRCI credit hours) Finance for the Business Professional (9.50 HRCI credit hours) These courses have been pre-approved for recertification credit hours toward aPHR®, aPHRiTM, PHR®, PHRca®, SPHR®, GPHR®, PHRiTM and SPHRiTM recertification through HR Certification Institute® (HRCI®).
+Talent Acquisition and Workforce Planning Leadership Development Employee Relations HR Business Partners/Generalist Human Resource Management certificate program objectives Design, assess, and evaluate employee benefits programs Recruit talent and plan a strategic workforce Train, facilitate, and design instruction for employees Evaluate performance management approaches and techniques Navigate organizational development, design, and change management to assure high employee engagement and productivity This program has been pre-approved for recertification credit hours toward aPHR®, aPHRi[TM], PHR®, PHRca®, SPHR®, GPHR®, PHRi[TM] and SPHRi[TM] recertification through HR Certification Institute® (HRCI®).
+The official seal of the HR Certification Institute ® confirms that the following UCSC Silicon Valley Extension courses meet the criteria for pre-approved recertification credits for HRCI's eight credentials, including SPHR® and PHR®.
+Business Communications (19.25 HRCI credit hours) Finance for the Business Professional (13 HRCI credit hours) These courses have been pre-approved for business recertification credit hours toward aPHR®, aPHRi[TM], PHR®, PHRca®, SPHR®, GPHR®, PHRi[TM] and SPHRi[TM]recertification through HR Certification Institute® (HRCI®).
 UCSC Silicon Valley Extension is recognized by the Society for Human Resource Management (SHRM) to offer professional development credits (PDCs) for the SHRM-CP® or SHRM-SCP®.
 Courses 1.
 Required Course(s):